-ESTIMATES FOR DREDGING AT EAST Twenty-fourth Street Section, on the East river, will be received by the Board of Commissioners at the head of the Department of Docks, at the office of said Department, Pier "A," foot of Battery place, North river, in the City of New York, until 12 o'clock M. of
+ESTIMATES FOR DREDGING AT EAST will be received by the Board of Commissioners at the head of the Department of Docks, at the office of said Department, Pier "A," foot of Battery place, North river, in the City of New York, until 12 o'clock M. of at which time and place the estimates will be publicly opened by the head of said Department.
+The award of the contract, if awarded, will be made as soon as practicable after the opening of the bids.